 Proper prep work, high quality oil-based stain, and allowing Sand & Stain to contribute what we do best are all you need to get the quality finish and rich aesthetics you desire.
 (Yes, even with the brutal winters and humid summers in the Ottawa Valley...)

 There is no catch.
 Our promise to you is your deck will never burst, bubble, or peel using our simple process.
 Over time, it will fade from full spectrum sunlight, rain & snow, foot traffic, shoveling, etc. You'll want to 'spruce it up' (pun intended!) every few years, but with our help, it won't get beat up or look terrible in the meantime.

 You've already invested your dollars into building your deck or fence...
 Let us deliver the premium maintenance it deserves so you can get the most longevity, value, and enjoyment out of it for years to come.
 (You don't want a splinter to ruin little Jimmy's birthday party, do you?)

 Secure your spot before we're filled up for the season!

 P.S.
-If you love wood as much as we do, you may be interested in our recently launched sister company, charclad, offering authentic handmade charred wood products inspired by the ancient Japanese wood preserving technique known as “shou sugi ban.”
+If you love wood as much as we do, you may be interested in our sister company, charclad, offering authentic handmade charred wood building materials and interior decor inspired by the ancient Japanese wood preserving technique known as “shou sugi ban.”